Skip to main content

 Installing Nebari

-This installation guide provides the basic instructions to install and deploy Nebari for the first time, and assumes you are already familiar with the Conda and Python packaging ecosystems.
-If you are already familiar with Nebari and would like information on advanced configuration options, skip to the advanced-settings section in this documentation.
+This installation guide provides the basic instructions to install the Nebari deployer package CLI for the first time, and assumes you are already familiar with the Conda and Python packaging ecosystems.
+If you are already familiar with Nebari and would like information on advanced configuration options, skip to the Advanced Configuration section in this documentation.

 This guide focuses on installing Nebari for cloud usage.